martinez099/rdbmscache/README.md

-# rdbms
+# rdbmscache
-This shows Redis as a cache for a Postgres database.
+This shows Redis as a cache for a RDBMS.

 It uses lettuce to drive Redis and ormlite to map objects to SQL tables.